International Marxist Group: Red Mole 1970-1973

-Red Weekly
+Red Weekly 1973-1977

 In May 1973, the fortnightly Red Mole was replaced by Red Weekly.
 Internationals editors and editorial board included many of the organisation's leaders, including Tariq Ali, Patrick Camiller, Ann Clafferty, Gus Fagan, Peter Gowan, Quintin Hoare, Michelle Lee, Bob Pennington, John Ross, Tony Whelan and Judith White.

 During the 1970s the organisation developed a number of fluid, competing factions and tendencies.
 The IMG's leadership included Alan Jones (John Ross), Brian Grogan, Bob Pennington, Brian Heron and others.
 A notable minority tendency included Pat Jordan, Tariq Ali, Phil Hearse and many of the IMG's supporters on the New Left Review editorial board.
 A smaller tendency supported the positions of the American Socialist Workers Party.
 Other tendencies included a small group that eventually left to join the Workers' Socialist League of Alan Thornett, and a Left Opposition Tendency, some of whose members left and formed a new group, the Revolutionary Marxist Current, which later joined Big Flame.
 The United Secretariat prepared theses on the situation in Britain and the tasks of the IMG in 1973, and again in 1976, to help orient the organisation.
 In 1974, its members started to publish South Asia Marxist Review.

 The IMG came to the public attention in 1974 during Lord Justice Scarman's Public Judicial Inquiry into the violent disturbances known as the Red Lion Square disorders, which led to the death of Kevin Gately, a University of Warwick student who was not an IMG member.
 Scarman found that the IMG had made a "vicious, violent and unprovoked attack on the Police" who were guarding Conway Hall to try to prevent access to the hall by the National Front who had booked it for a meeting to protest against the Labour Government's decision to grant an amnesty to illegal immigrants.
 According to a BBC documentary, the IMG was the only socialist group to play a role in the squatting movement.

+The IMG stood two candidates in the February 1974 United Kingdom general election, They stood candidates in Glasgow Queen's Park, Newham North East, and Sheffield Attercliffe. and also stood candidates in the October 1974 United Kingdom general election.

 However, by the time of the 1976 USFI World Congress, internal disputes over Latin America were becoming more difficult to reconcile as divisions became entrenched between supporters of the International Majority Tendency, led by Ernest Mandel, and the Leninist Trotskyist Faction, which was led by the American Socialist Workers Party.
 Despite a 'truce' reflected by the establishment of Socialist Challenge, these divisions would result in the permanent splintering of the IMG's successor organisation, the Socialist League.